DarthSim/overmind/README.md

 Overmind is a process manager for Procfile-based applications and [tmux](https://tmux.github.io/).
 With Overmind, you can easily run several processes from your `Procfile` in a single terminal.

 Procfile is a simple format to specify types of processes your application provides (such as web application server, background queue process, front-end builder) and commands to run those processes.
 It can significantly simplify process management for developers and is used by popular hosting platforms, such as Heroku and Deis.
-You can learn more about the `Procfile` format [here](https://devcenter.heroku.com/articles/procfile) or [here](http://docs.deis.io/en/latest/using_deis/process-types/).
+You can learn more about the `Procfile` format [here](https://devcenter.heroku.com/articles/procfile).

 There are some good Procfile-based process management tools, including [foreman](https://github.com/ddollar/foreman) by David Dollar, which started it all.
 The problem with most of those tools is that processes you want to manage start to think they are logging their output into a file, and that can lead to all sorts of problems: severe lagging, losing or breaking colored output.
 Tools can also add vanity information (unneeded timestamps in logs).
 Overmind was created to fix those problems once and for all.